DigiThinkIT/AwesomeCartJS/README.md

 -   `sku`  string  The product sku to remove in the cart.
 -   `qty`  int     The product qty to remove to cart.

+#### bootstrap

+Kickstarts the cart logic.
+This causes session data to be downloaded while the cart is populated from a past session.
+Also feeds are initialized here to start consuming product listing and cart data.

 ### utils